-Please note that The Lion Fund II, L.P. and certain affiliated entities (collectively, "Lion Fund") have again nominated two alternative director candidates: Sardar Biglari, the chairman and chief executive officer of Biglari Holdings Inc., an affiliate of Lion Fund ("Biglari Holdings"), and Philip Cooley, the vice chairman of Biglari Holdings.
+Please note that an affiliate of Biglari Holdings, The Lion Fund II, L.P., and certain other affiliated entities (collectively, "Lion Fund") have again nominated two alternative director candidates: Sardar Biglari, the chairman and chief executive officer of Biglari Holdings, and Philip Cooley, the vice chairman of Biglari Holdings.
 Our Board of Directors DOES NOT endorse the election of Lion Fund's nominees.
 You may receive proxy solicitation materials from Lion Fund, including its proxy statements and proxy cards.
 We are not responsible for the accuracy of any information provided by or relating to Lion Fund or its nominees contained in any proxy solicitation materials filed or disseminated by, or on behalf of, Lion Fund or any other statements that Lion Fund may otherwise make.